chavaone/gnomecat/README.md

-GnomeCAT
+GNOMECAT
 =======

-## What is GnomeCAT?
+## What is GNOMECAT?
-GnomeCAT is a computer asisted translation tool written in Vala and created as part of GSoC program.
+GNOMECAT is a computer asisted translation tool written in Vala and created as part of GSoC program.